 One-time vs. multiple purchases

-A thing that a lot of people will notice in the last paragraph is that a lot of these items are considered to be one-time purchases.
+In the last paragraph, many people will notice that many of these items are considered one-time purchases.
 Workout equipment is the best example of this phenomenon.
 Skipping ropes and dartboards don’t need to be replaced regularly (in some cases, ever), which is why a single purchase doesn’t have the same value as a potential return customer.
 In other words, people who have already made the purchase are no longer as relevant to a retailer.
-Seeing as how about 8 percent of regular customers make about 40 percent of profit for the majority of retail businesses, this is something worth keeping in mind.
+Seeing how about 8 percent of regular customers make about 40 percent of profit for most retail businesses is worth keeping in mind.

-Another thing worth noticing is that a lot of retail businesses that have previously operated on a brick and mortar model are now forced to switch to e-commerce.
-Even those who are still running traditional retail places are keener on accepting contactless payment (due to the fear of a disease).
+Another thing worth noticing is that many retail businesses that have previously operated on a brick-and-mortar model are now forced to switch to e-commerce.
+Even those still running traditional retail places are keener on accepting contactless payment (due to the fear of a disease).
 Nonetheless, both of these innovations are quite advantageous, which brings us to the following question.
 Once they can return to the previous way of things, will these businesses still feel inclined to do so?

 Update on consumer interests

 Previously, we’ve talked about workout equipment as a best-selling item group.
-Still, the same can be said about items like face masks, sewing machines, and baking materials.
-This is what has urged Google to start a Rising Retail Categories tool to help people catch up with all these changes in the world of e-commerce and retail in general.
+The same can be said about items like face masks, sewing machines, and baking materials.
+This has urged Google to start a Rising Retail Categories tool to help people catch up with all these changes in the world of e-commerce and retail in general.
 This insight is valuable both to retailers and marketers alike.